mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 | `delivery_cancellation` | `case_created`| Shipment cancellation request |
 | `topic_claims_integration_wh` | `updated`| Claims made by sales |

 5. Finally, click **Save** to generate a secret signature for the application.
-The signature is a validation method to ensure that received notifications were sent by Mercado Pago.
+The signature is a validation method to ensure that the notifications received were sent by Mercado Pago, therefore, it is important to check the authenticity information to avoid fraud.

 > WARNING
 >
 > Important
 >
-> Mercado Pago will always send this signature in Webhook notifications.
-Always verify this authenticity information to prevent fraud. </br></br>
-> </br></br>
-> The generated signature has no expiration date, and while not mandatory, we recommend periodically renewing the **secret signature**.
-To do this, simply click the reset button next to the signature.
+> The functionality of validating the secret signature through the `x-signature` header has been temporarily suspended due to technical instabilities.
+We are working on a new version of the solution to ensure effective validation of your notifications.

 ## Setup while creating payments